vacp2p/rfc/waku/waku.md

 New Status logic:

-Aside from version, all other parameters are specified in an association list and are OPTIONAL.
+Only version and options list is required.
+All parameters inside option list are specified in an association list and are OPTIONAL.
 Ordering of key-value pairs is not guaranteed.

 **Messages**